teddaingoma/Posty/README.md

 # Posty
-a web app for making posts and liking them. courtesy of Traversy Tutorial
+a laravel web app for making posts and liking them. courtesy of Traversy Tutorial